sauravsocial/gait_phase_detection/README.md

 Compile and run the main.cpp file.
 The labelled data is saved in the data.dat file after closing the console window.
+I converted the .dat file to .txt file and uploaded it for your convinience.

 # the sampling frequency of the IMU sensor is 200Hz